Skip to content

 public VersionDispatcher(String runningVersion); // e.g. "1.21.4"

-public <T> T resolve(Class<T> type); // type also acts as container
+public <T> T resolve(Class<T> type); // type is its own container

 public <T> T resolve(Class<T> type, Class<?> container);